What Is Fineness of Cement

 - 90µm IS Sieve,

-- Weight Balance having capacity 10 mg to 100 g,
+- Weight Balance has a capacity of 10 mg to 100 g,

 - Nylon or pure bristle brush